paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 (2) to alter the responsibilities and authorities of the Chief Information Officer of the Department as described in titles 40 or 44 or any other law defining or assigning responsibilities or authorities to Federal Chief Information Officers.

 ### Statutory Notes

+#### Strengthening Enterprise Governance
+Pub.
+L. 119–60, div.
+E, title I, § 5174, Dec.
+18, 2025, 139 Stat.
+1588, provided that: “(a) Organization.—The Chief Information Officer and the Chief Data and Artificial Intelligence Officer of the Department should work collaboratively on strengthening enterprise governance of the Department [of State] and report directly to the Deputy Secretary [of State]. “(b) Adjudication of Unresolved Budget and Management Decisions.—Adjudication of unresolved budget and management decisions should be made by the Deputy Secretary.

 #### Definitions
 For definitions of “Department” and “appropriate congressional committees” as used in this section, see section 6002 of Pub.
 L. 118–31, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).